UPPMAX/programming_formalisms/docs/git/merge.md

 - On GitHub, the other person approves the Pull Request and merges

-### Exercise 2: Practice merge conflicts between branches using GitHub
+### Exercise 2: Practice merge CONFLICTS between branches using GitHub

 !!! tip